PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 requested artifact retains the existing default paths, coercions, and error behavior.

+Both artifact-control resolvers and export-progress planning receive the normalized `ArtifactPlan` itself rather than parallel request booleans.
+Split, quantization, SavedModel, PyTorch, and integer-calibration dependencies are therefore derived from one immutable object.
+TorchScript, Dynamo ONNX, and ExportedProgram continue to imply the base PyTorch artifact only in `ArtifactPlan.from_options`; downstream preparation cannot accidentally omit that dependency or read options for an unrequested artifact.
+The default correspondence report and float32/float16 outputs retain their compatibility order, and all optional progress labels come directly from the same plan used to guard execution.

 A pass has a stable ID, phase, priority, maximum iteration count, and explicit `changed` result.
 Repeating passes must use a graph fingerprint so a cycle terminates deterministically.
 Risky rewrites use the transactional mode and